Defective or Incomplete? Why the distinction matters

 Bellgrove v Eldridge (1954) 90 CLR 613, [1954] HCA 36; Deacon v National Strategic Constructions Pty Ltd; National Strategic Constructions Pty Ltd v Deacon [2017] NSWCATAP 185.

-Including plumbing and drainage work (other than roof plumbing work), electrical wiring work, gasfitting work, and refrigeration work or air-conditioning work; Schedule 1 to the HB Act.
+Including plumbing and drainage work (other than roof plumbing work), electrical wiring work, gasfitting work, and refrigeration work or air-conditioning work; HB Act sch 1.

 Clements v Murphy [2018] NSWCATAP 152.